 Although McGill actively instructing its Procurement agents in sustainable practices, the Procurement Services Office has been faced a lack of experience and formal training in the area.
 Up to now, this has limited their role as change agents and the Office of Sustainability can only offer limited capacity to compensate.

-Taking this into account, resources from the SPF are being used to pay the salary for two years of a 'Sustainable Procurement Officer,' who will facilitate the transition of the Procurement Services unit to sustainable procurement practices and the achieve the new sustainability goals of the department.
+Taking this into account, resources from the SPF are being used to pay the salary of a 'Sustainable Procurement Officer,' who will facilitate the transition of the Procurement Services unit to sustainable procurement practices and the achieve the new sustainability goals of the department.
 Ms. Stéphanie Leclerc (a PhD Student in the School of Urban Planning) has been hired to fill this role.

 The Sustainable Procurement Officer would facilitate building a culture of sustainable Procurement through coordination of actions that would lead to achievement of the strategic goals of the office such as: